pranay2063/CS17/README.md

-# Basic concepts of computer science
+# Basic concepts of Computer Science